Pouch Review

 Flavor & Nicotine Delivery

-Flavors are bold—probably bolder than Zyn.
+Flavors are bold, probably bolder than Zyn.
 The synthetic nicotine base allows for cleaner fruit flavors without tobacco undertones.
 Nicotine delivery is consistent and effective.
-The 7mg option hits noticeably harder than Zyn's 6mg.
+The 9mg option hits noticeably harder than Zyn’s 6mg.

 Value Proposition

-At $4.99 for 20 pouches, ALP offers better value per pouch than Zyn ($5.50 for 15).
+At $4.99 for 20 pouches, ALP undercuts Zyn on per-pouch cost (Zyn typically $4.49 for 15).
 For committed nicotine pouch users, the economics favor ALP.

 Availability Issues